soapdog/firefoxos-quick-guide/firstapp.md

 ![Memos, note removal confirmation screen](images/originals/memos-delete-screen.png)

-The source code for Memos is available at [the Memos Github Repo](https://github.com/soapdog/memos-for-firefoxos) and it is better to fetch it to understand this chapter while exploring all files.
+The source code for Memos is available at [the Memos Github Repo](https://github.com/soapdog/memos-for-firefoxos).
+I recommend you download the files, so it's easier to follow along.
 Another copy of the source code is available on the **code** folder inside the [github repository for this book](https://github.com/soapdog/firefoxos-quick-guide).

 Memos uses [IndexedDB](https://developer.mozilla.org/en-US/docs/IndexedDB/Using_IndexedDB) to store the notes and the [Gaia Building Blocks](http://buildingfirefoxos.com/building-blocks) to build the interface.
-In a future update to this book I will talk more about the building blocks but on this first version I am just going to use them and you can check the link above to learn more about them.
+In a future update to this book I will talk more about the Gaia Building Blocks, but in this first version I am just going to use them.
+You can check the link above to learn more about them and what user interface tools they provide.

 The first step is to create a folder for the application, lets call this folder **memos**.

 ## Creating the app manifest

 Memos manifest is pretty straight forward.
 Create a file named **manifest.webapp** on the **memos** folder.
 Manifests are [JSON](http://json.org) files that describes an application.
-In this file we place things such as the name of the app, who the developer is, what icons are used, what file is used to launch the app, what hardware access permission it needs and more.
+In this file we place things such as the name of the app, who the developer is, what icons are used, what file is used to launch the app, what privileged APIs it would like to use, and more.

 Below we can see the contents of the Memos app manifest.
 Attention when copying this data because its very easy to place a comma on the wrong place and create an invalid JSON.
 There are many tools that you can use to validate JSON files but there is a special one that is built specifically for validating app manifests.
 You can check out this online tool at [http://appmanifest.org/](http://appmanifest.org/).
 To learn more about app manifests read [this page on MDN about them](https://developer.mozilla.org/docs/Apps/Manifest).